dangkhoasdc/ConMath/README.md

 Other books
 ===========

-Some mathematic books I think they could help `cs` student master the subject:
+Some mathematic books I think they could help `cs` students to master the subject:

 - SICP.
 - CLRS: a de facto algorithm book.
-- Algorithms: Sedgewick - I like the book much more than `CLRS`, especially the practical aspects.
+- Algorithms: Sedgewick - I like the book much more than `CLRS`, especially in terms of practice.